Our conservation detection dog teams are ready to help meet your project goals.

 We are considered industry leaders regarding progressive training and canine welfare, speaking at international dog training conferences regarding innovative approaches to working dogs.

 We offer generous scholarships to international, BIPOC, and LGBTQ students, supporting the next generation of conservation detection dog handlers.
-Our international scholarship recipients represent South Africa, Chile, Poland, and India.
+Our scholarship recipients represent countries including South Africa, Chile, Poland, and India—and we’re committed to using our detection dog services to support conservation efforts in communities around the world.

 Apply for financial aid